Data collected by Pega Predictive Diagnostic Cloud

 PDC collects the following data from monitored nodes:

-- Alerts – Most of the data that PDC receives comes from Pega alerts that are written to the PegaAlerts log file.
+- Alerts – Most of the data that PDC receives comes from Pega alerts that are saved in the PegaAlerts log file.
 Over 50 types of alerts are triggered when counts or elapsed times exceed a threshold during an interaction.
 Alerts contain metadata about an interaction.
 For more information about metadata that is included in alert logs, see Alert log message data.
 For more information about the types of alerts, see List of performance and security alerts in Pega Platform.

 - Database alerts – The database query is sent as a part of the alert.
 All business data values are removed in the SQL calls with